itsKarad/CVD_Predictor/README.md

 Predict the presence of cardiovascular disease in a patient given his / her pathological data (age, sex, cholestrol, blood pressure etc...) by machine learning models.

-This project was done as an Industry Oriented Project.
+This project was done as an Industry Oriented Project under Prof. Ambalika Sharma at IIT Roorkee.

 ### Repository Description